lauk20/APCSFinalProject/README.md

 3. Stalemates that are supported: basic stalemate (no valid move for King and not in check), 50-move rule, and 3-fold repetition.

 ## Development Log
+### 6/6/21
+**Kenny Lau:** Implemented the redo feature, allowing for redoes.
+Made a working saving and loading current board feature that also supports redoing and undoing from the saved state.

 ### 6/5/21
 **Kenny Lau:** Made the Chess 960 mode setup.
 Spent time fixing the castling for the time.
 Chess 960 mode is also selectable with the change mode button.